CHDT - Center for Healthy and Durable Transportation

 Project Description:

-While air pollution is the most visible environmental impact of transportation systems, water pollution and quality issues are also of great importance in the transportation and environment nexus.
-Specifically, transportation systems can affect water quality directly in many ways, including stormwater runoff, deicing chemicals, vehicle exhaust, oil spills, and other pollutants.
+Transportation systems can affect water quality directly in many ways, including stormwater runoff, deicing chemicals, vehicle exhaust, oil spills, and other contaminants.
 However, the impact of transportation systems on water qualify is not well studied or fully understood.
 A significant challenge is the slow movement of ground water through aquifers and its long-lasting, detrimental effects on communities, aquatic life, and the overall health of the ecosystem.
 Addressing this challenge requires continuous and reliable data collection, as well as advanced data analytics techniques.
 The traditional method of manual data sampling and analysis is not sufficient.
-In this project, we will design and develop an AI powered remote sensing framework and associated algorithm for roadside water quality monitoring and prediction.
-We expect this effort will enable opportunities for causality analysis based on long-term historical data, leading to better understanding of the root causes of water pollution and potential strategies for preserving the water quality.
+In this project, we will design and develop an AI powered remote sensing framework and associated algorithm for roadside water quality monitoring and prediction, as well as algorithms for causality analysis based on long-term historical data.
+It has been shown that remote sensing systems can be used to monitor water quality issues, and causality analytics is an effective approach to derive detrimental impacts in long term.
+By leveraging the state-of-the-art technologies in distributed sensing, AI and big data analytics, the proposed research provides great potentials for water quality monitoring and causality discovery, leading to a better understanding of long-term impacts of transportation systems.

 Outputs: